doubleunion/arooo/README.md

 ## Development setup

 If you are new to Rails, follow the [RailsBridge Installfest instructions](http://installfest.railsbridge.org/installfest/) for getting your environment set up.
+- You must follow the Railsbridge Installfest instructions if you do not have `ruby`, `bundler`, or `rails` installed before continuing.

 0. Fork the repo (click the Fork button above), and clone your fork to your local machine.
 [Here's a GitHub tutorial](https://help.github.com/articles/fork-a-repo/) about how to do so.